-From 17 October 2018 we will only be able to accept a new claim for Housing Benefit if you:
+We will only be able to accept a new claim for Housing Benefits if you:

-- have been placed on temporary housing by the council
+have been placed in temporary housing by the council.

 If you don't fall into one of these groups you will need to make a claim for Universal Credit for help with your housing costs (rent payments).

 You can claim the benefit if you: